 - Make something idiot-proof and sure enough, someone will invent a better idiot.
 The difference between genius and stupidity is that genius has its limits.
 Expect and demand the greater good from your employees; they will achieve it…. treat them as if they have no intelligence, and they won’t disappoint you.

 - Train daily.
 Review often.
-AND never practice on a guest.
+AND never practice on a customer.

 - Do not run a food truck.
 Manage a small business.
 Success cannot be determined upon profit and losses alone.
 If you torture numbers, they are certain to tell you anything.